SteveDunn/Vogen/README.md

 * double

 * DateTime
+* DateOnly
+* TimeOnly
 * DateTimeOffset

 * Guid

 * bool

-For other types, a generic type conversion and serialiser is applied.
+For other types, a generic type conversion and serializer is applied.
 If you are supplying your own converters for type conversion and serialization, then specify `None` for converters and decorate your type with attributes for your own types, e.g.

 ```csharp
 [ValueObject(typeof(SpecialPrimitive), conversions: Conversions.None)]